wdturner/CSCI-4961/Lab/Lab02/lab2.md

 https://github.com/WEICANSHI/CSCI-4961/blob/master/LICENSE.md

 #### 9. Write five sentences about choosing a project to work on in this course, who will be users/customers of the project, and what license will you choose.
+Maybe a game, the user might be students in computer science who interested in game development.
+Or students who likes to play game.
+The license would be MIT license, it is more free for user to access and redistribute and modify, thus enable us in the community have a better communication in this case.

+#### 10. Take 5 projects from Observatory or past RCOS Projects and create a table for which project has which license.